Board of Directors

 Jill Carleton

-LCdr (retd) Jill Carleton served in the Canadian Forces for almost 22 years as a Naval Logistics Officer, and then as a Public Servant at National Defence.
-She advocates widely for benefits and fairness for Veterans and their families.
-Jill is the past Chair of the RMC Alumni Association, and is the Legion’s Dominion Treasurer.
-Jill is also the parent of two military sons Christopher (2024) and Shawn, and their families.
+Lieutenant Commander (Ret’d) Jill Carleton served in the Canadian Forces for almost 22 years as a Naval Logistics Officer, followed by positions as a public servant at the Department of National Defence.
+She advocates widely for benefits and fairness for veterans and their families.
+Jill is the past Chair of the RMC Alumni Association and is the Royal Canadian Legion’s Dominion Treasurer.
+Jill is also the parent of two military sons, Christopher and Shawn, and their families.
 In her personal time, Jill enjoys reading and swimming.
-She lives in Perth ON.

 Director

-Dr. Chantal Beauvais has 20 years of experience in university leadership, most recently as Rector at Saint-Paul University (Ottawa), where she was responsible for implementing the university’s strategic vision, including transformative change in its day-to-day operations.
-She has experience in university governance, including as past Chair of the Royal Military College Saint-Jean Board of Governors.
-Her involvement also includes public sector associations and committees focused on social integration and the accessibility of higher education to marginalized persons.
+Dr. Chantal Beauvais has 20 years of experience in university leadership, notably as Rector at Saint-Paul University (Ottawa), where she was responsible for implementing the university’s strategic vision, including transformative change in its day-to-day operations.
+She has experience in university governance, including as past Chair of the Board of Governors, Royal Military College Saint-Jean.
+She was further involved in public-sector associations and committees focused on social integration and the accessibility of higher education for marginalized individuals.
 She currently chairs the board of the Gîte-Ami in Gatineau, which provides individuals experiencing homelessness with emergency shelter, transitional housing, community-based supportive housing, and support for social reintegration.
-She served as a member of the Canadian Military Colleges Review Board, mandated to analyze the costs, benefits, advantages, anddisadvantages, both to the CAF and Canada, of continuing to educate Regular Officer Training Plan (ROTP) naval/officer cadets at both the Royal Military College (RMC) Kingston and RMC Saint-Jean.
+She served as a member of the Canadian Military Colleges Review Board, mandated to analyze the costs, benefits, advantages, and disadvantages, both to the CAF and Canada, of continuing to educate Regular Officer Training Plan (ROTP) naval/officer cadets at both the Royal Military College (RMC) Kingston and RMC Saint-Jean.
+She began her new mandate with École nationale d’administration publique in 2025.

 Director